The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Results

+Table \ref{fit} shows that the $\Lambda$CDM fit is robust.
+The parameter $b$, which controls the dependence of $\varsigma$ on redshift, is constrained with a relative uncertainty of $\sim 10\%$; the parameters $c$ and $d$, which control the dependence of $\varsigma$ on the logarithmic MAR, are constrained with uncertainties of $\sim 45-47\%$.
+This result shows that in $\Lambda$CDM the dependence of $\varsigma$ on redshift and MAR are statistically significant and are similar to those expected for $R_{\rm spl}$.
+The $fR4$ fit is less strongly constrained: Except for the parameter $b$ with a $\sim 10\%$ uncertainty, the remaining three parameters are affected by uncertainties of $\sim 100\%$ or larger.
+However, the model of Eq. (\ref{fitRel}) was only proposed to fit the relation in the $\Lambda$CDM universe.
+The large uncertainties on the parameters for the $fR4$ fit can thus simply suggest that Eq. (\ref{fitRel}) is less adequate for this gravity model.

-The fits are robust: on average, the absolute value of the relative differences between the fit and the actual values is $\sim 3.4\%$ and $\sim 1.7 \%$ for the $\Lambda$CDM and the $fR4$ samples, respectively.
-Figure \ref{fig:compMin} shows examples of these fits in the $\varsigma-z$ plane, for different values of the MAR; Figure \ref{fig:corr} shows projections of the fits on the $\varsigma-$MAR plane, at three different redshifts.
-As it can be seen from Table \ref{fit}, the coefficient $b$ of the cosmic density dominates over the coefficient $c$ of the MAR (Eq. \ref{fitRel}), but the contribution of this latter term to $\varsigma$ is important at large MARs: for the typical MARs of the low-mass (L) bin, the contribution of the MAR term to $\varsigma$ is $\lesssim 1\%$, whereas for the high-mass bin (H), its contribution to $\varsigma$ is $\sim 16-17\%$.
-The correlation of $\varsigma$ with redshift and MAR is confirmed by the Kendall test, which returns a tight correlation with $p$-value $10^{-8}$ for the relation $\varsigma - z$, and a correlation at $\sim 3\sigma$ for the relation $\varsigma - $MAR.
+The absolute value of the relative differences between the fit and the actual values is $\sim 4.2\%$ and $\sim 3.5 \%$ for the $\Lambda$CDM and the $fR4$ samples on average, respectively.
+Figure \ref{fig:compMin} shows examples of these fits in the $\varsigma-z$ plane.
+Figure \ref{fig:corr} shows projections of the fits on the $\varsigma-$MAR plane at three different redshifts.
+The correlation of $\varsigma$ with redshift and MAR is confirmed by the Kendall test, which returns a tight correlation with a $p$-value $10^{-5}$ for the relation $\varsigma - z$ and for the relation $\varsigma - $MAR.

 As expected, the fits show that the difference between the $\Lambda$CDM and $fR4$ models is larger at low redshifts, independently of the MAR.
-The difference steadily decreases with increasing redshift: consequently, since at low redshift $\varsigma$ is higher in $fR4$ than in $\Lambda$CDM, the fits in the $(\varsigma, z)$ plane at fixed MAR (Figure \ref{fig:compMin}) show steeper profiles in $fR4$ compared to $\Lambda$CDM.
+The difference steadily decreases with increasing redshift: consequently, because at low redshift $\varsigma$ is higher in $fR4$ than in $\Lambda$CDM, the fits in the $(\varsigma, z)$ plane at fixed MAR (Fig. \ref{fig:compMin}) show steeper profiles in $fR4$ than in $\Lambda$CDM.